phyzhenli/AM/README.md

 - Step-1: select the unsigned multiplier or the signed multiplier.

-- Step-2: decide the width of the multiplier and the number of rows of the partial products to be compressed.
+- Step-2: decide the number of rows of the partial products to be compressed.

 - Step-3: run 'gencode/unsigned/main.cpp' or 'gencode/signed/main.cpp' to generate alternative compressed terms.

 - Step-4: extract the data distributions from the target application.

-- Step-5: combine the alternative compressed terms of Step-3 and the data distributions of Step-4 in 'genFunction.m'.
+- Step-5: combine the alternative compressed terms of Step-3 and the data distributions of Step-4 in 'LogicCompress.m'.

-- Step-6: run 'genFunction.m' to generate the objective function.
+- Step-6: run 'LogicCompress.m' to generate 'objectMat.mat'.

-- Step-7: add a control parameter to the objective function.
+- Step-7: find a a control parameter $\lambda$ for a given desired area reduction ratio by 'findLamb.m'.
 It should be noted that you can adjust the parameter to control the number of compressed terms.

-- Step-8: run 'GA.m' to solve the optimization objective and obtain compression results.
+- Step-8: run 'GA.m' to solve the optimization objective and generate multipliers.

-- Step-9: convert results to C++ and Verilog models by running 'postMATLAB/main.cpp'.

-We can generate many objective functions by modifying the number of rows of the partial products to be compressed, reversing the input polarity, and adding different control parameters.
-Then we solve these objective functions in parallel.
+By modifying the number of rows of the partial products to be compressed, reversing the input polarity, or adding different control parameters, the mthod can generate multipliers with different qualities .

 ### example

-The 'software/example' folder contains an example to generate unsigned 8-bit multipliers for LeNet on MNIST.
+The 'software/example' folder contains an example to generate unsigned 8-bit multipliers for uniform distribution.
 The first six rows of the partial products are compressed.
-The generated multiplier is in 'software/example/postMatlab'.
+Please run 'GA.m' to generate multipliers.

 ## multipliers